 Take note of two important aspects of the giant metallic image described in Daniel 2.
 They give insight into events prophesied to occur just before Christ’s Return.
 First, the metal decreases in value as we descend from the head to the legs and feet of the image.
 The quality of each succeeding kingdom/empire is less in value than the one preceding it.
 Second, the metal increases in strength as we descend the statue’s body.
 In other words, the power and scope of each succeeding kingdom/empire is greater than the one preceding it.

-Finally, notice that the two legs of iron (vs. 32-33, 40-42) represent a kingdom that is divided.
+Finally, notice that the two legs of iron and the feet made of part iron part clay (vs. 32-33, 40-42) represent a kingdom that is divided.
 This depicts the Roman Empire, which was divided, with capitals at both Rome and Constantinople.
-The last ten toes of the feet are part of iron and part of clay.
 Iron does not and cannot mix with clay, so this is a picture of final instability.
 When the feet break apart, the entire man will collapse.

-Something amazing happens “in the days of these kings” (the ten toes, depicting the ten last kings of Revelation 17:12).
+Something amazing happens “in the days of these kings” (all the kings from Nebuchadnezzar to the seventh resurrection of the Holy Roman Empire).
 The coming greatest of all events removes all doubt about exactly WHAT the kingdom of God is.
 Also, that it happens “in the days of these kings” is God telling us WHEN it will happen.
 We read it earlier.
 Daniel 2:44 states, “And in the days of these kings shall the God of heaven set up a kingdom, which shall never be destroyed: and the kingdom shall not be left to other people [God will never allow people to seize control], but it shall break in pieces and consume all these kingdoms, and it shall stand for ever.”

 It is God, not men, who will establish the final and greatest world-ruling empire of all time.
 And He tells us that He will never allow men to intervene and disrupt it—that it will “stand forever.”
 This promise is SURE.
 But the world is blissfully unaware of the oncoming freight train of near-term, end-time events soon to strike it—whether men believe it or not!